adamtorres/importing-tutorial/readme.md

 Whew.
 That was difficult.
 We need some rest after that much work.
 There's a `sleep` function in the `time` module that will let use rest for a bit.
 But what if you do not know which function you needed?
 You could either call help on the module, `help(time)`, or get a listing of the available functions, classes, and objects within the module.

 \<aside><br />
 I just noticed something odd.
-On the command line, `ls` is used to get a listing of contents.
+On the command line in Linux and OSX, `ls` is used to get a listing of contents.
 But in Python, `dir` is used which is the same command Windows/DOS uses to get a listing of contents.
 Anyways...<br />
 \</aside>

 Use the `dir()` function to get the list.